Harmony of our lives

 universe as "a Harmonia and a number".
 This idea was later studied by

-Golden Section are further investigated.
+Golden Ration are being yet further investigated.

 This brings us to the second point that needs to be understood: the

 celestial influence on our bio-psychological system.
 The central

 nervous system and the regulation of endocrine glands as transformers